longsleep/t14g3amd-linux/Lenovo T14-G3-AMD Linux HOWTO.md

 I updated the BIOS/UEFI to 1.32 and the problem still appears.

 I updated to Kernel 6.1.0-rc5, let's see if that improves things.

+This issue is now tracked at https://gitlab.freedesktop.org/drm/amd/-/issues/2220 - no solution as of now.
+It might improve with Kernel 6.3.

+I updated to Kernel 6.2.0-rc4, let's see if that improves things.

 ### Fixing HDMI audio output with Kernel 6.1